robertmartin8/MachineLearningStocks/README.md

 *As a disclaimer, this is a purely educational project.
 Be aware that backtested performance may often be deceptive – trade at your own risk!*

-*At some stage, this guide will likely be cross-posted at my academic blog, [reasonabledeviations.science](https://reasonabledeviations.science/)*
+*This guide has been cross-posted at my academic blog, [reasonabledeviations.science](https://reasonabledeviations.science/)*

 ## Contents